DavidGolodetsky/GeekScore/README.md

 If you're using docer:
 1. Run `cd GeekScore-2/docker`
 2. Run `docker-compose up --build`
-3. The app will be running at http://localhost:8080/
+3. The app will be available at http://localhost:8080/
+4. Since you already have an Image of the app.
+Next time you want to start it just run `docker-compose up` OR
+1. Run `npm i` inside the root folder
+2. Start Backend: run `npm run serve`
+3. Go to **client** folder `cd client` and run `npm i`
+4. Start Frontend: run `npm run serve` in the **client** folder

 ## Project structure

-**Main logical parts** are Games, Teams, Rounds, and Users.
+**Main logical entities** are Games, Teams, Rounds, and Users.

 #### Backend
 Backend is written in Node.js (Express) and it's using MongoDB as a database.
 Index file is `server.js` in the **root** folder.
 Here all routes are applied.
 Routes could be found in the **routes/api** folder.
 They are divided into 4 logical entities.
 Every route has its Mongoose schema.
-All Mongoose models could be found in the **models** folder (again they are divided into those 4 entities).
-Firebase is using only for authentication and it's temporary solution before migrating authentication to node.js.
+All Mongoose models could be found in the **models** folder.
+Firebase is used for authentication.

 #### Frontend
-Frontend is written on Vue.js (^2.6).
-We're also using Vuetify as a UI library, and Vuex as a state management library.
+Frontend is written on Vue.js (^2.6), Vuetify as a UI library, and Vuex as a state management library.
 For routing, we're using Vue Router and Vue Test Utils (based on Jest) for unit tests.
 Frontend index point is `main.js`.
 Pages could be found in **views** folder, components are in **components** folder.
 For structuring components, we're sticking to official Vue [styleguide](https://vuejs.org/v2/style-guide/#Tightly-coupled-component-names-strongly-recommended).
-Vuex store is the heart of the app.
+Vuex store is the brain of the app.
 All API calls are going through VUEX.
 It's also divided into main 4 entities.
 All manipulations with the store must go through `actions`, which will call respective `mutations`.
 [More info](https://vuex.vuejs.org/guide/actions.html) about Vuex actions and mutations.

-#### Docker
-The App is dockerized.
-When running the app with Docker, the port can be specified for each service (database, backend, frontend) in the `/docker/.env` file.
-Also, there is a possibility to set the database name, database user, and database password.
-Before running the docker-compose command a configuration must be done in the `.env` file of `/client/.env`.
-The `VUE_APP_BACKEND_HOST` variable must be set to the service name of the backend defined in `/docker/docker-compose.yml` file, which is geek-backend.
-This must be done before building the Image.
-After that, it can be changed back to localhost.

-##### Running the App with docker-compose
-To run the app with docker-compose, the working dir of the cmd must be `/docker` (where the docker-compose file is located)
-##### Start and rebuild Images
-To rebuild the Images before starting the app following command must be typed `docker-compose up --build`
-##### Start without rebuild Images
-To start the docker-compose file just type in the following command `docker-compose up`
-##### Basic commands for docker-compose
-- `docker-compose stop` -> Stops the whole app containers
-- `docker-compose down` -> Stops and removes the whole app containers
-- `docker-compose logs` -> Gets the logs of all containers included in the docker-compose file